vmware-archive/scripted/README.md

 	https://github.com/scripted-editor/scripted/zipball/master

-Unpack whatever you have and then make sure the files in the bin folder are executable on mac/linux:
+If unpacking an archive make sure the files in the bin folder are executable on mac/linux:

 	chmod 755 bin/*

-Then add the bin folder to your path:
+And finally add the bin folder to your path:

 Mac/Linux: